google/flax/docs/howtos-howto.md

 ### Re-pack the HOWTO
 Pack the changes on your branch into a `howto` via the script below.
-In this case, we can overwrite the existing diff with the same name, where the name of a `howto` is the file name without the extension (e.g., the name for the `distributed-training.diff` `howto` is `distributed-training`).
+In this case, we can overwrite the existing diff with the same name, where the name of a `howto` is the filename without the extension (e.g., the name for the `distributed-training.diff` `howto` is `distributed-training`).
 ```bash
 ./howtos/scripts/pack_howto_diffs.sh